okfde/bundesrat-scraper/README.md

   jupyter notebook bundesrat-scraper/$STATE/scraper.ipynb
 ```

 , and start the code.
-If the bundesrat `session.json` was extended, the Scraper will look for the Abstimmungsverhalten of the new sessions.
+If the `bundesrat/session.json` file was extended by a session, the Scraper will look for the Abstimmungsverhalten of the new sessions.
+You might want to disable any VPN because some states won't let you download their documents otherwise.

 ## Environment